 Loosely based on the story of Frédéric Bourdin

 , a French serial impostor nicknamed "The Chameleon" by the press.
 In 1997 Bourdin claimed to be Nicholas Barclay, a Texas native that disappeared 3 years earlier.
 Although Bourdin had brown eyes and a French accent, he convinced the family he was their blue-eyed son, saying he had escaped from a child prostitution ring.
 Bourdin lived with the family for almost 5 months until March 6, 1998.
-In late 1997 a local private investigator grew suspicious while he was working with a TV crew that had been filming the family.
-In February 1998 the FBI got a court order to take the young man's fingerprints and DNA, which were later identified as belonging to Bourdin.
+In late 1997 a local private investigator grew suspicious while working with a TV crew that had been filming the family.
+In February 1998 the FBI got a court order to take the young man's fingerprints and DNA, which later identified him as Bourdin.
 In September 1998, Bourdin pleaded guilty to passport fraud and perjury in a San Antonio federal court.
 He was imprisoned for six years.
 See more

 (at around 33 mins) Brendan Kerrigan (Nick Stahl